CNuge/email-report/README.md

 |     +----------- hour (0 - 23)
 +------------- min (0 - 59)
 ```
+- If you want to get really fancy then set the program up to run in the cloud (on Amazon Web Servies, Google cloud etc.) and then you will be sent the report even if your computer is off.

 Thats it!
 A simple template for a custom email report.
 Feel free to take this and use it yourself!
 I would love to hear about any interesting scrapers or data aggregation modules that you construct and run in this template.